DrBeef/RTCWQuest/README.md

 *Weapon Specific Controls*

 Sniper Scopes
 -------------

 The FG42 and the Mauser can have their scopes toggled on and off by using the weapon alt mode (note the scoped Mauser is only available once the scope has been picked up in the game).
-When the scope is attached, to trigger the scoped view, ensure you are holding the weapon in two hands (use off-hand grip button) and then look through the scope on the weapon, this will switch you to scope mode.
-Move the controllers like you would when looking through the scope to aim.
+When the scope is attached, to trigger the scoped view, ensure you are holding the weapon in two hands (use off-hand grip button) and then look through the scope on the weapon, this will switch you to scope mode:

+* Move the controllers like you would when looking through the scope to aim by moving the weapon
+* Use the dominant thumb stick forward / back to zoom in / out
+* When using the scope you will move at 1/3 normal speed
+* Thumbstick Turning is disabled when the scope is active
+* Release the off hand grip or move the dominant controller away from your face to exit scoped mode

 Knife
 -----